hyperledger/fabric/docs/source/write_first_app.rst

   node invoke.js

-Now let’s query the ledger and see that it’s been updated to reflect this:
+Now let’s query the ledger again and ensure that Dave is now associated with the ``CAR10`` key:

 .. code:: bash